Alex Stepheson: College career

 Stepheson originally played college basketball for the University of North Carolina with the Tar Heels.
 At the end of 2007–08 season, Stepheson decided to transfer to the University of Southern California, citing family illness.
 He chose to play for the USC Trojans on July 17, 2008.
 In 2009, he was named Pac-10 Player of the Week, for the week of Dec.
 14–20.

 Stepheson played in the Reese's College All-Star Game, where he had 6 points and 7 rebounds.
 He also played in the Portsmith Invitational Tournament, where he averaged 8 point and 10 rebounds over three games.

 Professional career

 Panionios (2011–2013)

 After going undrafted in the 2011 NBA draft, Stepheson began his professional career in Greece, with the Greek League club Panionios.
-During the 2011–12 season, he averaged 10.3 points and 7.3 rebounds per game in 21 games in the Greek League.
-Stepheson subsequently missed the entire 2012–13 season due to an injury he suffered with Panionios.
+In the 2011–12 season, he averaged 10.3 points and 7.3 rebounds per game in 21 Greek League games.
+He then missed the entire 2012–13 season due to an injury he suffered with Panionios.